Governor StatemenT

 The Governing Body has a full programme of meetings and monitoring visits to the school which are carefully planned to ensure that we fulfil our statutory obligations as well as support and challenge the school to continuously improve.

-Governor attendance at all meetings is very good, with meetings taking place either virtually or in-person.
-We have never had to cancel a meeting because it was not ‘quorate’ (the number of governors required to ensure that decisions can be made).
-This has enabled us to maintain our normal duties of supporting the school staff, monitoring the risk assessments for those attending school, approving the budget and considering strategic issues for the future.
+Governor attendance at all meetings is very good, and we have never had to cancel a meeting because it was not ‘quorate’ (the number of governors required to ensure that decisions can be made).
+This has enabled us to maintain our duties of supporting the school staff, approving the budget and considering strategic issues for the future.

 Governors review all policies on a rolling programme basis to ensure that all guidance is up to date.
 Special attention is paid to ensure that the school complies with the Department for Education mandatory policy list and the Local Authority recommendations.